 - Fewer features than newer competitors and other digital marketplaces

 Beatstars is the newest digital marketplace for beat selling to show up.
-It’s also one of the biggest marketplaces around.
-The success of this Texas-based market and hosting service has allowed it to easily gain a strong foothold among beatmakers, recording artists, and producers.
+It’s also one of the biggest online platforms around.
+The success of this Texas-based market and hosting service has allowed it to easily gain a strong foothold among beatmakers, recording artists, producers, and other users.

-This success isn’t unwarranted either.
+This success with beat sales isn’t unwarranted either.
 The platform has been able to make a name for itself for good reason.
-Beat makers are able to sell their beats with a seller-friendly and consumer-focused non-exclusive license.
-It’s a social platform so users are able to freely communicate with each other – this allows beat producers to collaborate with their fellow beat makers.
+Beat makers are able to sell their beats and music content with a seller-friendly and consumer-focused non-exclusive license.
+It’s a social platform so users are able to freely communicate with each other.
+This allows beat producers to sell beats and collaborate with their fellow beat makers.

-- Large selection of payment options for your customers
+- Large selection of payment and monetization options for your customers

 - Has a large community to easily network and build connections with other beat makers